Winter Fires: Online Writing Workshop

 How the Writing Journey Works

 This is an online writing experience that's open to you, wherever you are in the world.
 You'll write in the comfort of your own space, on your own schedule.
 No time zones to worry about, and no in-person sessions to attend.
-You can follow the weekly journeys, exercises, and prompts at your own pace.
 Because the materials are downloaded, you can keep working with them as long as you'd like.
 You can always come back to prompts, save an exercise for later, or revisit the recordings when you need a spark of inspiration.

-A new session of Winter Fires begins on Tuesday, January 17, 2017.
-That day, you'll receive materials for the first week of your five-week writing journey.
+A new session of Winter Fires begins on November 12, 2018.
+On the first day, you'll receive materials for the first week of your five-week writing journey.
 Once a week for five weeks, you'll receive the following by email:

-- Links to readings and resources, selected for this writing journey.
+Links to readings and resources, selected for this writing journey.
 These will be a mix of practical writing resources as well as reflective tools or readings to feed your creative spirit.
-I'll also share poetry, essays, and other writings that help you get 2017 off to a creative start.
+I'll also share poetry, essays, and other writings to feed your growing creative fire.

 Please note: Refunds are not available for this writing journey, but the good news